-The IMA Portfolios (including the board-designated reserve fund and the current operating funds) will be managed with in one account using book entry designations.
-These Portfolios will have the primary objective of growing capital and the secondary objective of producing current income.
+The IMA Portfolios (including the board-designated reserve fund and the current operating funds) will be managed within one account using book entry designations.
+These Portfolios will have the primary objectives of preserving capital while ensuring adequate liquidity and marketability for changes in cash flow and within the overall balance sheet and the secondary objectives of ensuring collateral is available for pledging, ensuring diversification of the investment assets, managing interest rate risk, and maximizing the Portfolio's overall return within the given constraints.

 The Memorial Education Fund Portfolio and any other restricted funds will be managed in individual, separately identified accounts.
-These also have the primary objective of preserving capital and the secondary objective of producing current income unless otherwise specified by the Trustees governing these accounts.
+These also have the primary objectives of preserving capital while ensuring adequate liquidity and marketability for material changes in cash flow and within the overall balance sheet and the secondary objectives of ensuring collateral is available for pledging, ensuring diversification of the investment assets, managing interest rate risk, and maximizing the Portfolio's overall return within the given constraints unless otherwise specified by the Trustees governing these accounts.